sleepsweetly/3D-Effect-Generator-for-MythicMobs-OBJ-PNG-/README.md

 * **YAML Code Export**
   Instantly convert your effect into MythicMob-compatible YAML format with a single click.

-* **Timeline Playback**
-  A built-in timeline allows you to preview and adjust your effect’s behavior across ticks.

 * **Multiple Generation Modes**
   Choose between sequential, proximity-based, rotating, or custom modes for flexible animation logic.

-* **Exportable Executable**
-  You can compile the tool into a standalone `.exe` and share it; source code remains private.

 * **User-Friendly Interface**
   Designed for both beginners and experienced users, with an intuitive layout and easy controls.